 Home and Communities will help you to stay independent by working with you to identify ways you can do this.
 We offer and a range of social group activities that encourage people to have stronger networks of friendship and support.

-Support After Hospital - We know that people don't like being in hospital and want to get home as quickly as possible.
-We can support people who have been in hospital or who are at risk of being admiited to hospital.
+Going Home Service - We know that people don't like being in hospital and want to get home as quickly as possible.
+We can support people who have been in hospital or who are at risk of being admited to hospital.
 Support includes light housework, shopping and helping with referrals to other agencies.
 We work alongside other care agencies and social services.

 Our transport service can help you get to medical appointments if you would struggle to get there otherwise.